T. R. Baalu: As a member of parliament and minister

 DMK pulled out of the ruling UPA on 20 March 2013 following widespread protests in Tamil Nadu against the central government for not taking up the concerns of Tamils in Sri Lanka in the UN resolution against the alleged human rights violation against Tamils by Sri Lankan government.
-There was a brief controversy when Azhagiri did not accompany the contingency led by Baalu, the head of MPs from the DMK party, to tender resignation in the Prime minister's office and to hand over the letter of withdrawal to the President on 20 March 2013.
-It was claimed as a mark of protest against his father Karunanidhi's decision to pull out from the central ministry.
-Some sources claim he delayed his resignation as he was not kept in the loop while taking the decision and snubbed Baalu.
+Baalu, the head of MPs from the DMK party, to tender resignation in the Prime minister's office and to hand over the letter of withdrawal to the President on 20 March 2013.